-This award is given to a Queensland school—state and non-state schools or early child hood centre for its efforts in energy efficiency, minimising waste, conserving water and maintaining or improving the biodiversity of natural systems within and around its boundaries.
+This award is given to a Queensland educational institution —state and non-state schools or early child hood centre or environmental education centre for its efforts in energy efficiency, minimising waste, conserving water and maintaining or improving the biodiversity of natural systems within and around its boundaries.

 The award also recognises educational programs and activities that embed environmental education for sustainability across the whole school curriculum and promote awareness and capacity building of sustainable living practices in the wider school community.

-This may include staff, students, parent groups, local organisations and businesses undertaking activities that support their local school.
+This may include staff, students, parent groups, local organisations and businesses undertaking activities that support their local school or centre.

-- Describe how your school has promoted and encouraged an understanding of environmentally sustainable practices through its teaching and learning programs, leading to reduced environmental impacts throughout the school community (such as through educational activities, events).
-Provide details such as what was set up for classroom/whole school programs, who was involved, what they have been doing, and any reduction in the use of resources.
+- Describe how your school or centre has promoted and encouraged an understanding of environmentally sustainable practices through its teaching and learning programs, leading to reduced environmental impacts throughout the school or centre community (such as through educational activities, events).
+Provide details such as what was set up for classroom/whole school or centre programs, who was involved, what they have been doing, and any reduction in the use of resources.

 - Demonstrate how your school or centre has reduced its energy and water consumption and waste generation or improved biodiversity in the grounds or around its boundaries.
 Please describe what you have done by referring to figures from electricity or water bills, operation of waste facilities or other measurements such anecdotal evidence including testimonials, diaries or photos.

-- Explain how your school community has committed itself to maintaining its physical environment, both within its boundaries or in adjacent landscapes.
-Provide details of how your school has demonstrated this commitment.
+- Explain how your school or centre community has committed itself to maintaining its physical environment, both within its boundaries or in adjacent landscapes.
+Provide details of how your school or centre has demonstrated this commitment.

-- Illustrate the level of community engagement and capacity building that the school has engaged in to promote sustainable living practices in the wider school community.
+- Illustrate the level of community engagement and capacity building that the school or centre has engaged in to promote sustainable living practices in the wider school or centre community.